On banks of environmental disaster, Ukrainians try to stand strong

 And he wonders if the many species of fish and animals the area boasted of just a week ago might have disappeared.
 “We just don’t know what to expect for the future,” he says.

-For biologists and ecologists, the dam collapse has already destroyed the unique estuary system at the Dnieper’s Black Sea mouth and will lead to severe health and environmental impacts beyond Ukraine to Bulgaria, Turkey, and other Black Sea-fronting countries.
+For biologists and ecologists, the dam collapse has already destroyed the unique estuary system at the Dnipro’s Black Sea mouth and will lead to severe health and environmental impacts beyond Ukraine to Bulgaria, Turkey, and other Black Sea-fronting countries.

 “People are comparing this to the Chernobyl power plant disaster, but this is a very different kind of environmental catastrophe with a wider range of impacts,” says Vladislav Balinskiy, a biologist and head of the Ukrainian environmental nongovernmental organization Green Leaf.